jessepollak/card/README.md

 Are you using Card in production?
 If so, we'd love to link to you from this page.
 Open a PR or drop [@jessepollak](http://twitter.com/jessepollak) a line on [Twitter](http://twitter.com/jessepollak) and we'll add you right away!

+## Project scope

+The project scope is to improve the capture of payment cards on websites.
+Issues and fixes related to the user interface and validating of payment cards are in scope.

+For questions on how to use Card in your particular project, please ask on Stack Overflow or similar forum.

 ## Donations

 If you'd like to donate to help support development of Card, send Bitcoin directly to `17NUKd3v7GWben18kGhmFafa4ZpWrXpQSC` or through Coinbase [here](https://coinbase.com/jessepollak).